muthukumarse/myapp-chart/README.md

 ## Connect GKE to deploy helm chart manually
+-  Used standard `helm create chart` CLI to create new empty chart and updated based on rquirement.
 - Assume that, you have kubectl CLI installed
 - get the kubeconfig standard way
   - `gcloud container clusters get-credentials silent-oxygen-376712-gke --region asia-southeast1`